Chapter 12 : Lust and Damnation

 Hermione withdrew the old parchment once again, but in a second she put it back in her pocket.

 Suddenly she heard footsteps swarming into the corridor from the opened door of a classroom.
 Suppressed laughs and whispered jokes broke the solemn air of the faintly lit corridor.

 A jolly bunch of Slytherins, who thought that in this far corner of the castle rules could be regarded a bit more liberally, burst into her view.

-“Hey, Dice!”
+“Hey, Jade!”
 A tall guy called after a slim, black-haired girl, invoking excited giggles from the flock of girls surrounding her.
-She lazily turned to him, showing her vicious gaze.
+She lazily turned to him, with a challenging gaze.

 “What do you want, Frank?
 Get embarrassed again?”
 She raised her left brow and mockingly pouted.
 The giggles turned into hysterical, suppressed choking, yet the eyes did not stop scanning the corners and shadows for the sign of teachers or something worse.

 What ruthless measures could turn unbridled teenagers into frightened, alert creatures like them?
 Hermione wondered observing the unfolding events.